 This article will take you through all the steps you need to take to sell camera gear.

-The new gear bug has finally bitten, and you’re ready to part with your old camera for the latest model.
+The new gear bug has finally bitten, and you’re ready to part with your old camera or your film camera for the latest model.

 Maybe you’re upgrading the body.
 Or maybe you’re selling every lens and accessory to start fresh with a new system.

-But what’s the best way to sell camera gear?
+But what’s the best way to sell photography gear?

 What You Need to Know to Sell Camera Gear